openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 Please refer to the [collapse_subgraph.cpp](../src/pass/collapse_subgraph.cpp) to gain more insights on the tokenization process.

 There is however one more aspect of the tokenization process that is worth covering here.
-As discussed in the **Plugin integration** section above, the `Tokenizer` is executed before the plugin converts the `nGraph model` to an internal graph representation.
+As discussed in the **Plugin integration** section above, the `Tokenizer` is executed before the plugin converts the `OpenVINO model` to an internal graph representation.
 It means that the tokenized nodes will not be visible to the plugin (since they are hidden inside `Subrgaphs'` body functions), so they will be ignored by plugin optimization passes.
 In particular, the plugin won't be able to fuse the nodes using the OneDNN post-ops mechanism.
 This type of fusings is backend-specific, therefore can't be supported by `Snippets` directly, but it's still important from the performance perspective.